 Recently, the National Institute of Health (NIH) reported that curcumin for COPD has a wide variety of benefits.
 Curcumin Supplements for COPD can help prevent and modulate inflammation in the airways and manage stress that is induced by a lack of oxygen in the body.

 In today’s climate change and urbanization, outdoor air pollution (such as ambient air pollution or traffic-related air pollution) and indoor air pollution (such as smoking, second-hand smoking and biomass fuel combustion exposure) are associated with the development of chronic obstructive pulmonary disease (COPD).

-Several studies showed that curcumin for COPD suppress the different inflammatory pathways – specially, the TNF-alpha and the NF kappa-b which are down regulated by Curcumin.
+Several studies showed that curcumin in turmeric suppress the different inflammatory pathways – specially, the TNF-alpha and the NF kappa-b which are down regulated by Curcumin.
 Meaning Curcumin for COPD acts as chemical that acts upon cell-signaling protein pathways and reduces their activity on development of inflammation and pain in the airway and lung tissues.

 Living with chronic obstructive pulmonary disease can be challenging, but there are ways to manage the disease to improve quality of life and ease symptoms of the condition and this article will guide in that process.